tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 ### Colors

 Colors can have different meaning in different cultures.
-Eg. Red is danger in West, but prosperity in the East.
+Eg. Red is danger in West, but prosperity in the East (White is the dangerous color in the East)

 Can create hierarchy.